-Ever since the popularization of "natural" and "clean-label" food, as well as the many attempts to elevate soy protein as a "health protein", soy protein has become a red flag and focal point of consumer purchasing resistance.
-Women, in particular, have not forgotten the heavy influx of global propaganda around soy genistein to suppress pre-menstrual syndrome and a few more ailments.
+Ever since the popularisation of "natural" and "clean-label" food, as well as the many attempts to elevate soy protein as a "health protein", soy protein has become a red flag and focal point of consumer purchasing resistance.
+Women, especially, have not forgotten the heavy influx of propaganda around soy genistein as a means to suppress PMS and a few more ailments.

-Words such as "isoflavones" and "genistein", which were heavily promoted by the soy protein industry to treat a host of these health issues, have now been eliminated from the vocabulary of the modern consumer.
-There is also the destruction of the Amazon forests, caused in the main by expansion and land grabbing for soy crop production.
-It is evident therefore, why increasing numbers of consumers have second thoughts about purchasing foods formulated with soy protein ingredients.
+Words such as "isoflavones" and "genistein", which were heavily promoted by the soy protein industry to treat a host of health issues, have now been eliminated from the vocabulary of the modern consumer.
+There is also the destruction of the Amazon forests largely due to the expansion and land grabbing for soy crop production, and it becomes clear why increasing numbers of consumers have second thoughts about purchasing foods formulated with soy protein ingredients.